Hearing Test In vaughan

 What Hearing Tests Are There?

-- Pure tone audiometry: Measures the softest sounds you can hear across frequencies, helping identify the level and pattern of hearing loss.
+- Pure tone audiometry: Identifies the softest sounds you can hear across frequencies to determine the type and degree of hearing loss.
+It also highlights whether high or low tones are affected, guiding treatment plans.

-- Otoacoustic emissions (OAE): Assesses inner ear (cochlear) hair cell function, useful for identifying early or subtle hearing changes.
+- Otoacoustic emissions (OAE): Assesses inner ear (cochlear) hair cell function by detecting tiny sounds the inner ear produces.
+This allows for early identification of subtle or noise-induced hearing changes before they appear on standard audiograms.

 Don’t Miss a Moment